 To work as a court reporter in a state court or deposition reporter in the State of California requires certification by the Court Reporters Board (CRB) of California.
 Working in a federal court in the state does not require state licensure but may require attaining the Registered Professional Reporter (RPR) Certification by the National Court Reporters Association (NCRA) and Certified Realtime Reporter (CRP) Certification.

 South Coast College prepares students to take and pass both examinations.

 The South Coast College Difference

 South Coast College has a tradition of producing top-quality reporting graduates who are sought after by courts, deposition agencies, and captioning companies.
 From 2009 to the 2015, South Coast College produced 130 certified court reporters — the greatest number of candidates who have passed all three portions of the Certified Shorthand Reporter (CSR) Examination in the State — compared to the 11 certified court reporters from the local community college located in Cypress, California.

-South Coast College is the go-to school in Court Reporting in Southern California.
+South Coast College is the go-to school for Court Reporting training in Southern California.
 The majority of working Court Reporters in this area are graduates of South Coast College or employers of graduates.
-Many graduates are now agency owners themselves (Regal Reporting Agency, Hahn and Bowersock Reporting, Todd Olivas and Associates; Jilio Ryan Reporters, LyndenJ and Associates, to name a few) so when you apply for jobs, employers will recognize the school and know exactly how qualified you are.
+Many graduates are now agency owners themselves, (Regal Reporting Agency, Hahn and Bowersock Reporting, Todd Olivas and Associates; Jilio Ryan Reporters, LyndenJ and Associates) so when you apply for jobs, employers will recognize the school and know exactly how qualified you are.